-How do the shocks and pressures to our energy and food system and their related policy measures affect Finland’s comprehensive security in the future?
+How do the shocks and pressures to our energy, food and water system and their related policy measures affect Finland’s comprehensive security in the future?

-Winland was a strategic research project exploring future energy and food security in Finland.
+Winland was a strategic research project exploring future energy, food and water security in Finland.

 Our guiding questions

 How can we improve the resilience of our society?
-How do we prevent Finland from becoming Failand and proceed toward Winland?
+How do we prevent Finland from becoming undesire ’Failand’ and proceed towards desired future ’Winland’?

 Perspectives and methods

 We investigated these questions through various viewpoints from global to local scale.
 We took into account systemic pressures that are for instance linked to water use, climate change, geopolitics, and demographics.

-We also looked at the key planning and decision-making processes relevant for food and energy security, and for comprehensive security in general.
+We also looked at the key planning and decision-making processes relevant for energy, food and water security as well as for comprehensive security in general.
 The diagram below presents our key research elements i.e. themes and processes.

 How to achieve this?
 Our research approach was multi- and interdisplicinary and even transdisciplinary.
 We paid special attention to integrating various viewpoints and knowledge together.
 We applied co-creation and scenario methodologies that encourage different stakeholders into dialogue with us as well as with each other.